AdvisorySG/GhostDevEnv/README.md

 It will also automatically clone the Ghost-Advisory-Theme into the content/theme folder and build it as per "Speedy Development"

-A script ~/refresh.sh is provided to restart the Ghost and `npm run dev` instances to update the theme
+Scripts are provided to restart Ghost and `npm run dev` instances

 <br/><br/>
 # **Prerequisites**